dwyl/learn-hapi/README.md

 - "**How to Write Clean, Testable Code**": http://youtu.be/XcT4yYu_TTs (ignore the Java code focus on the general principals )

 If you've done functional or unit testing in previous software projects you will be at home with Lab.

+Lab borrows *heavily* from [Mocha](http://visionmedia.github.io/mocha), so if you followed my [learn-mocha](https://github.com/nelsonic/learn-mocha) tutorial this should all be familiar.

 (Using the code we wrote above in the **Validation with Joi** section with a minor addition) A simple example of testing with Lab: